Alex Murdaugh goes on trial in 2021 killings of wife, son

 Walterboro calls itself “The Front Porch of the Lowcountry” as a gateway to South Carolina’s popular beaches.
 It sits along busy Interstate 95 with a drag of fast food restaurants and a smattering of chain hotels along its two highway exits.

-The city last month asked food trucks to park nearby to help a handful of downtown restaurants handle the lunchtime crowds.
-On a county website for reporters on the case, nine residents offered their homes or businesses to media outlets to use as a base to cover the trial.
+The city has asked food trucks to help downtown restaurants handle lunchtime crowds and residents have offered their homes or businesses to media outlets to use as a base to cover the trial.

+(WATCH BELOW: New court documents in Alex Murdaugh case look at alleged fraud)